buildpacks-community/kpack/README.md

       name: sample-builder
     spec:
       image: cloudfoundry/cnb:bionic
+      imagePullSecrets: # optional, if not set builder must be public
+      - name: builder-secret
     ```

 2. Create a secret for push access to the desired docker registry.
 The example below is for a registry on gcr.